swaruppanda11/Algorithms/README.md

 # Algorithms
 Practicing algorithms
-Trying to solve Greedy algorithm problems using Python
+Trying to solve algorithm problems using Python